 - a.
 It is appropriate to employ contemporary interpretations of historic designs or use a simple contemporary design that conforms to general characteristics such as massing, scale, and proportions. - a.
 Include architectural details or building articulation such as cornices, lintels, brackets, and chimneys.
 Contemporary interpretations of traditional details are encouraged, but avoid oversimplified, bland buildings that stand in stark contrast to the rich architectural variety within the district. - 8.
-Utilize traditional materials or alternative materials that are comparable to those found on nearby buildings within the district. - a.
-Select materials with textures and finishes that are compatible with those of the surrounding area, promote a sense of human scale, and have proven durability. - a.
+Utilize traditional materials or alternative materials that are comparable to those found on nearby buildings within the district. - Select materials with textures and finishes that are compatible with those of the surrounding area, promote a sense of human scale, and have proven durability. - a.
 Where wood siding is installed, utilize trim boards, which show depth and have a more finished appearance. - b.
-Use masonry materials that are compatible with the character of traditional masonry materials in size and texture. - c.
-Alternative materials to wood are appropriate for new construction.
+Use masonry materials that are compatible with the character of traditional masonry materials in size and texture. - Alternative materials to wood are appropriate for new construction.
 Materials that simulate wood siding may be appropriate for new buildings, excluding vinyl and aluminum siding. - d.
 Where fiber cement board or other wood alternative materials are selected, use a smooth- finish and maintain a 4-inch reveal compatible with historic details. - e.
-It is not appropriate to use fiber cement board or other material that has a faux wood grain.
+It is not appropriate to use fiber cement board or other material that has a faux wood grain. buildings that stand in stark contrast to the rich architectural variety within the district. - New parking pads, driveways, and access points for new construction and existing houses should be unobtrusive to the existing patterns of the block and streetscape. - a.
+Do not locate parking pads in front yards. - b.
+New curb cuts can result in removing historic sidewalk, curb details, or retaining walls, and should be kept to a minimum. - c.
+When possible, alley access should be used for new garages or parking areas on blocks with operable alleys.